LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Introduction

+To address these challenges, we propose the experimental framework LUIDA (Large-scale Unified Infrastructure for Digital Assessments).
+Its novelty lies in (1) integrating typically fragmented experimental workflows, from recruitment to data collection, and (2) establishing a structured methodology for metaverse-based experimentation by leveraging inherent platform capabilities for automation and parallelization, while abstracting technical complexities via an adaptable low-code template.
+Specifically, LUIDA conducts participant recruitment directly within the metaverse via an in-world bulletin board; automates and parallelizes experiment execution by leveraging the metaverse's capacity to host multiple virtual spaces for simultaneous sessions; provides automated, continuous motion tracking with customizable data collection uploaded to online storage; and offers a low-code Unity-based template for experiment implementation, with graphical interfaces for variables and state machine configurations.

 LUIDA is designed with a platform-agnostic philosophy, allowing adaptation to different metaverse platforms.
-In this paper, we develop a prototype using the commercial metaverse platform Cluster\footnote{https://cluster.mu/} to leverage its existing user base and content creation tools.
-To evaluate LUIDA's effectiveness, we performed a two-step validation.
-First, we conducted a user study with VR researchers that replicated representative experiments from previously published studies in the areas of perception, cognition, and interaction.
-Second, we made the LUIDA prototype publicly available on Cluster and conducted the same set of replicated experiments with general participants.
+In this paper, we develop a prototype using the commercial metaverse platform Cluster to leverage its existing user base and content creation tools.
+To evaluate LUIDA's effectiveness, we performed a two-step validation: a user study with VR researchers replicating representative experiments from perception, cognition, and user interface domains, followed by public deployment on Cluster with general participants.

-Our main contributions include the following: \begin{itemize} \item proposing LUIDA, a framework that unifies fragmented VR experimental workflows by providing efficient solutions, including system implementation across multiple research domains, and automated, parallel participant recruitment and data collection, \item conducting online experiments that enable large-scale data collection (approximately 200 participants per experiment in one week), and \item exploring limitations and future development pathways of LUIDA to release LUIDA as an open platform. \end{itemize}
+Our main contributions include the following: \begin{description}[leftmargin=0pt,labelindent=10pt,itemsep=0pt] \item[Unified experimental framework:] This study proposed LUIDA, a framework that unifies fragmented VR experimental workflows by providing efficient solutions, including system implementation across multiple research domains, and automated, parallel participant recruitment and data collection. \item[Structured methodology for metaverse-based research:] LUIDA provides a novel, structured methodology that requires minimal platform-specific expertise and removes reliance on inefficient, manual approaches. \item[Validation of experimental validity:] We conducted user studies with VR researchers to use LUIDA, as well as online experiments with nearly 200 participants per experiment, a total of over 500 datasets in one week. \item[Pathway to an open platform:] We identified limitations and future development pathways of LUIDA to release it as an open platform. \end{description}